keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

 - _Parallel job execution_: The simulator should allow concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
-This implies that job scheduling, node selection and process mapping should also be simulated.
+This implies that job scheduling, node selection and process mapping should also be simulated since these affect.
-- _Lightweight and fast simulation_: The simulator should be designed to be lightweight and fast to allow research and development based on trial and error.
+- _Lightweight and fast simulation_: The simulator should be designed to be lightweight and fast to carry out large number of simulations with different parameters in a reasonable amount of time.
 If necessary, appropriate approximation should be introduced to improve simulation performance.